2 dead, 3 injured in Ebonyi mining pit collapse

 The affected pit was allegedly being managed by an indigene of Ihietutu, Mrs Lovelyn Victor.

-An indigene of the community, who spoke to the News Agency of Nigeria (NAN) on the condition of anonymity, said that the incident was one in a series of unreported tragedies at the site.
+An indigene of the community, who spoke to NAN, on the condition of anonymity, said the incident was one in a series of unreported tragedies at the site.

 He recalled that a similar incident earlier in the year also claimed two lives and left several others injured, yet no sanctions were imposed on the site owner or the illegal operators.

-“Unfortunately, these incidents and deaths only end with the police, if at all.
+“Unfortunately, these incidents and deaths only end with the police, if at all,” he said.

-“There has never been any punishment for the site owners or illegal miners, who put lives at risk,” the source said.

-Reacting, Ahanaotu described the incident as unfortunate, but said that he subletted the lease to the operators as a means of empowering the youths of the community.
+Reacting, Ahanaotu described the incident as unfortunate, but said he subletted the lease to the operators as a means of empowering youths of the community.

 He argued that Victor was an established miner with over four excavators and other heavy equipment.

-“All we are doing is to help empower the people,” Ahanaotu said.

-The Spokesman for the state Police Command, SP Joshua Ukandu, confirmed the incident.
+The Spokesman for the state Police Command, Joshua Ukandu, confirmed the incident.

 Ukandu said a report from the Ivo Police Division indicated that five persons were involved in the accident, contrary to the six reported by community members.

-Meanwhile, the state Chairperson of the Federation of Women Miners, Mrs Sylvia Ogbuinya, has expressed regret over the tragedy and extended condolences to the bereaved families.
+Meanwhile, the state Chairperson of the Federation of Women Miners, Mrs. Sylvia Ogbuinya, has expressed regrets over the tragedy and extended condolences to the bereaved families.

-Ogbuinya said that the operator of the affected pit was not a member of the federation and urged a full-scale police investigation into the incident.

-“We carry out regular training and workshops for our members to bring them up to speed with modern safety standards in mining operations to safeguard lives.

 Disclaimer